Graduateshotline

 On the other hand, students interested in continuing to work in Psychology-related fields in a professional setting or who want to continue their studies at the postgraduate or doctorate level should instead opt for a Bachelor of Psychology or Psychological Sciences.
 These are considered to be specialist degrees and are better suited for a professional career in clinical psychology or research in the subject.
 These degrees typically last for 4 years and may include choices for specializations and fieldwork.

-How to Become a Psychologist
+How to Become a Psychologist?

 Registration to be a psychologist in Australia is controlled by an institution called the Australian Psychology Accreditation Council (APAC).
 Students must complete a minimum of a combined six years of education and training to show experience and preparedness in their field of study to be eligible for the position of a practicing psychologist.
 The six years of education and experience are an amalgamation of different periods of study.
 To register as a Psychologist with APAC, one must follow the following steps:

-1. Undergraduate Level (APAC Level 1):The student must complete an APAC accredited three-year undergraduate psychology program.
+1. Undergraduate Level (APAC Level 1):The student must complete an APAC-accredited three-year undergraduate psychology program.
 A level 1 program will serve as an introduction or initiation into the field of Psychology and lay down the framework for further study and research.
-This stage also allows a degree of flexibility to the student, who may be able to also pursue different minors or other subjects in a shared-pool system.
+This stage also allows a degree of flexibility to the student, who may be able to pursue different minors or other subjects in a shared-pool system.

-2. Undergradute 4th Year (APAC Level 2): The student must complete the fourth year in his/her studies in Psychology, either as an Honours year of an undergraduate program or a fourth-year equivalent Graduate diploma in Psychology.
+2. Undergraduate 4th Year (APAC Level 2): The student must complete the fourth year in his/her studies in Psychology, either as an Honours year of an undergraduate program or a fourth-year equivalent Graduate diploma in Psychology.
 Full-time Level 2 courses are generally one year in duration.

-The completion of this level results in the candidate is eligible to apply for Provisional Registration with the APAC.
+The completion of this level results in the candidate being eligible to apply for Provisional Registration with the APAC.
 This is a prerequisite to an application for any postgraduate program, internship, or supervised practice.

 3. After completion of the above, students are presented with 3 options from which they have to choose in order to achieve General Registration with the APAC as a Psychologist: